tete-chercheuse/easy-locator/README.md

 -----------------------

 1. Add [lodash](https://lodash.com/) dependency
 2. Set your template in the property "contentTemplate" with the correct format.
-When you set this, easyLocator will not use the infowindow anymore, instead will give you an empty container element with the class "locatorMap_template".
+When you set this, easyLocator will not use the infowindow anymore, instead will give you an empty container element with the class "locator-map-template".
-3. All the content of you template will be inserted inside of "locatorMap_template" element.
+3. All the content of you template will be inserted inside of "locator-map-template" element.
 Is your job add all the styles and media queries needed.
-4. You need always add an element with the class "locatorMap_template_close", this will be used by easyLocator to closed the template.
+4. You need always add an element with the class "close", this will be used by easyLocator to closed the template.
 5. Add you own styles.
 6. Done